Arc-Computer/ATLAS/examples/quickstart/README.md

 # ATLAS Quickstart Evaluation

-Run a single question through the ATLAS loop to see how much a GPT-5 teacher and the RIM reward system improve your agent before committing to a full GEPA optimization run.
+Run a single question through the ATLAS loop to see how much a GPT-5 teacher and the RIM reward system improve your agent before you export traces and launch GRPO training.

 ## Prerequisites
 - Python 3.11+